GangsterFox/AliuFox-themes/ThemerDocu.md

     "version": "1.0.0, version for theme, used for updater string", "updater": "updater url (must be a raw.githubusercontent.com url).
-Needs version bump if you update your theme", "license": "license, not implemented into the ui", "background": "url of background, default transparency is set to 150 in plugin", "background_transparency": 0 (fully transparent, number goes from 0 to 255), "font": "link to the font, can be any cdn link.
-You can use a .tff or a .otf" }
+Needs version bump if you update your theme", "license": "license, not implemented into the ui", "background": "url of background",
+    "background_transparency": 0,
+    "font": ""
+}
 ```
+* Info on background transparency: 0 is fully transparent while 255 is fully opaque.
+The default transparency setting used in the plugin is 150
+* Info on font: please use a cdn link.
+I recommend you to use cdn.discord.com or raw.githubusercontent.com.
+Use a .ttf file or a .otf
+* Info on background: Image formats like png, jpg, jpeg should work.
+Animated png's or any animated formats **do not work as of now**
+* Info on updater: it will only work with github as far as I know, so if you want your themes to get automatically updated, please set up a repo with your themes

 <h1 align="center">Brand/Accent Colors</h1>